-Adaptations is an exciting community engagement program for adults in their 20s and 30s with disabilities.
-Adaptations provides participants with opportunities to experience the community through various social and recreational activities.
-Additionally, participants have the opportunity to foster independence in a monthly workshop (e.g., cooking, job skills, dating, social media, money management, etc).
+Adaptations is an exciting community program for adults in their 20s and 30s with disabilities.
+Adaptations provides participants with opportunities to experience their community through various social and recreational activities.
+Additionally, participants have the opportunity to foster their independence living skills through monthly workshop (e.g., cooking, job skills, dating, social media, money management, etc).

 Adaptations provides opportunities to experience the community, foster independence, and build friendships.

 Amanda joined LVCIL in 2019 as the Program Manager of Adaptations.
 Amanda started her career as a high school life skills teacher, empowering her students to be self-determined and independent.
 Wanting to make a bigger impact in the field of special education, she decided to get her doctorate in Special Education at Lehigh University.
 During her experience at Lehigh, she was involved in several research studies, where her responsibilities included developing intervention programs, leading trainings, organizing program operations and writing manuscripts.
 Dr. Thomas programs and facilitates events decided on by the members.

 I enjoy adaptations and have met some very nice and friendly people.
 We do a lot of fun activities and it’s great we are able to connect virtually and in person.
 My favorite is when both the Lehigh Valley and NYC adaptations groups get together for speed friending.